KodecKid/python-coding/README.md

 # python-coding
-fun, python coding with examples explore and share
+fun, python coding with examples, explore and share learning.